niplav/iqisa/documentation.md

 #### Returns

-The scores for each question: a DataFrame where the index contains the `question_id`s, and the columns contain the score.
+A new DataFrame with the scores for each question: a DataFrame where the index contains the `question_id`s, and the rows contain the score.

 #### Example